sirigithub/gcp-cloud-sec-notes/README.md

 * Types of encryption
  * Encryption by default
  * Cloud key management service
  * Customer supplied encryption keys
+* When data is uploaded to storage it is broken into chunks and each chunk is encrypted using using a different key, if data is updated it is encrypted using a new key , so the old key is never updated.
+*